osiris-indoor/osiris/README.md

-**Warning!
-We are implementing security in all the services.
-As a consequence of this, the way to call the services is different and have to include the credential (see below).
-The example projects provided (Android and Leaflet source samples) in other repositories are temporally broken**

 # Osiris
 Osiris is a solution providing indoor mapping and APIs to access indoor GIS data.
 It is targeted to small / medium projects (smart buildings and campuses) and is provided as a software package ready to be installed and used.
 Some of the Osiris's key features are the following: